k-nuth/kth/docs/utxo-set-synchronization.md

 node's own test harness has to drain the queue to find a UTXO that exists, and ten of ten admissions of matured-coinbase spends failed there.

-**[TODAY] Two callers can return leaving the pending queue dirty.** Both undo capture and batch validation have error returns **inside the loop** that walks the inputs, and by the time they are reached, earlier iterations have already queued their keys.
-They return without sweeping.
+**[FIXED, UTXO-Z 0.10.0] Two callers could return leaving the pending queue dirty.** Both undo capture and batch validation have error returns inside the loop that walks the inputs, and earlier iterations had already queued their keys.

+There is no queue to leave dirty any more. `find()` records nothing, and the pending set belongs to the caller — a `std::vector<utxoz::lookup_request>` that dies with the function whatever exit it takes.
+That is also what stopped one component from consuming another's lookups (#646).

 **[TODAY] History is resolved twice per batch.** Step 3 resolves prevouts in order to validate; step 6 resolves **the same spent outputs** to capture undo.